sarahciston/codingcare/posts/0critintro.md

 Many have paired code with craft, or talked about the similarities of knitting or weaving with programming.
 Yes, TechnoCraft celebrates these similarities and wants to decontextualize the linear histories of computer programming, but also wants to push this argument further.
 It argues that not only should we bring craft's materials into coding spaces, but also we should bring the ethos and ethics of crafting.
 It's not enough to weave electronics into our fiber arts as a way to build technical literacy, we need to weave intersectional methods and mindsets into technical arts.
 Craft carries many of these methods and mindsets in its material culture.

 Focusing on craft means noticing the material, handworked, skilled, tinkered, iterative, process-oriented, embodied practices of knowledge and production that technologies emerge from.
 It means noticing how such practices can intervene in existing technologies and reshape emerging ones.
 It acknowledges human choices; built skills, tacit knowledge, and material needs; networks and communities of practice.

+[XXX][transition]

+>"If craft is understood as 'a way of thinking through practices of all kinds' and as 'a dynamic process of learning and understanding through material experience,'  handling digital tools [in a textile design process] can be considered craft, and learning through experience.
+The designer not only designs through making but also learns how making is a way of thinking innovatively" [@nimkulratCraftingTextilesDigital2016]

+Textile designer Nithikul Nimkulrat describes craft, "not only as a way of making things by hand, but also as a way of thinking through the hand manipulating a material."
+She suggests that this way of thinking is  [...]
+"Knowledge of a creative practice thus lies in and can be acquired from within the practice itself.
+In other words, thinking and knowing are inseparable from making in any craft or designerly practices."

+[XXX][transition]

 #### (First, a note on what craft is not)